perltidy/perltidy/docs/index.md

 ## Installation

-Perl::Tidy can be installed directly from CPAN one of the available methods.
+Perl::Tidy can be installed directly from CPAN one of the standard methods.

 One way is to download a distribution file, unpack it and then test and install using the Makefile.PL: